 On May 23, 2023, the Company announced that it has submitted withdrawal notices to its joint venture partners on Blocks 10BB, 13T and 10BA in Kenya, to unconditionally and irrevocably, withdraw from the entirety of the JOAs and PSCs for these concessions.
-Following this decision, the Company has impaired the value of the carrying amount of the Company's intangible exploration assets for its 25% interest in the Project Oil Kenya CGU (Block 10BB and 13T) and Block 10BA to nil (as at December 31, 2022 - \$58.5 million).
-In accordance with the JOA and PSC the Company retains economic participation for activities prior to June 30, 2023, which might result in additional costs for the Company.
+Following this decision, the Company has impaired the value of the carrying amount of the Company's intangible exploration assets for its 25% interest in the Project Oil Kenya CGU (Block 10BB and 13T) and Block 10BA to nil at June 30, 2023 (as at December 31, 2022 - \$58.5 million).
+As part of the formal withdrawal process, the Company and the operator of the licenses have to agree on any outstanding matters for which discussions are ongoing and which might result in additional costs for the Company.
+During the three months ended June 30, 2023, the Company recognized amounts for remaining liabilities, exit and office close down costs.